xpepper/poker-hands-kata/README.md

 * Add the information about the point as part of the Rank

 * GameResultFormatter should format the point message from the winner's highest card
+    - be able to format the point even with figures like 'A', 'K', ... ?

 * From simply telling which hand is higher than another to showing the actual winning rank
     * explore how to tell which is the winning rank and **its point**